Fathom-Public-Benefit-Corporation/fathomverse-infrastructure/environments/local/README.md

 ```
 - Paste contents into the created python script `nano genesis_from_files.py` and save the file.
 - Also copy and paste the contents of both CSV files into new .csv files in the container at the same path of the script.
-- Run the script `python3 generate_from_files.py --trustees Trustees.csv --stewards Nodes.csv`.
+- Run the script `python3 ./generate_from_files.py --trustees Trustees.csv --stewards Nodes.csv`.
-- Copy both `domain_transactions_genesis` and `pool_transactions_genesis` into the `modules/indy/libindy/fathomverse/` folder.
+- Copy both contents of `domain_transactions_genesis` and `pool_transactions_genesis` into their own files within the `modules/indy/libindy/fathomverse/` folder.
-- Apply changes to the ifnrastructure with `terraform apply`.
+- Apply changes to the infrastructure with `terraform apply`.

 ### Add an acceptance Mechanism